zvada/technology/docs/software/rpm-development-guide.md

 In addition, if the repository contains a file called `rpm/<PROJECT>.spec`, it will be used as the spec file for the build (unless overridden in the `osg` directory).

-##### Typycal workflow when building out of Git and GitHub repos
+##### Typical workflow when building out of GitHub repos

 1. Fork the repository that you would like to build for
-1. In your fork, tag the commit yoy would like to try building
+1. In your fork, tag the commit you would like to try building
-1. In the upstream/osg.github.source, change the repo to point at your fork and tag
+1. In the `upstream/osg.github.source`, change the repo to point at your fork and tag
 1. Attempt a scratch build
 1. If the build fails, remove the tag and repeat steps 2-4
 1. Submit a PR to merge changes upstream